kdabir/nixstall/README.md

 ## Features

-- Download and install archive from remote url or from local filesystem
+- Download and install archive from remote url or use from local filesystem

 - Install any standard package that has `bin` directory